Beverly Hills, 90210 season 4

 The fourth season of Beverly Hills, 90210, an American teen drama television series aired from September 8, 1993 on Fox and concluded on May 25, 1994 after 32 episodes.
 The season aired Wednesday nights at 8/9c in the United States averaging 21.1 million viewers a week and was released on DVD in 2008.

 This is the final season for Shannen Doherty, who would return as Brenda in the 2008 revival series 90210, and the first season for Mark Damon Espinoza (Jesse) and Kathleen Robertson (Clare).

 Overview

-This season follows the gang during their freshman year of college at California University which is full of surprises as they struggle with issues such as sex, teen pregnancy, date rape, drug abuse, animal rights, politics, relationships, antisemitism, marriage, infidelity, crime, abortion, and homophobia.
-Despite the fact that the gang has begun college, the former West Bev students' lives are seriously heating up.
-Andrea rejects Yale and meets someone who will change her life forever.
-Brandon sees a future in politics.
-Brenda resolves to return home to Minnesota, feeling it's time for a fresh start.
-When unresolved feelings from the past reemerge, Kelly and Dylan's relationship is put to the test.
-Donna becomes divided between her family's religion and her feelings for David.
-When the strains of college begin to rise, David begins to experiment with a little pick-me-up that does more harm than good in his life.
-Steve's freewheeling hooking up habits finally catch up with him.
+This season finds the Walsh Twins and friends have finished high school, and begin their freshmen year at California University, but quickly learn that college life comes with their own set of challenges.